Laura Sagra Sizzles In Barely There Animal-Print Bathing Suit

 Laura adjusted her swimwear at various points in the advertisement for Bang Energy drinks.
 Leaning toward a huge potted plant, viewers got a glimpse of her pert derriere and the fact that the top of her bathing suit tied up across her back.
 Toward the end of the clip, Laura took a sip of her drink before stepping into the pool in order to cool off.

-Laura’s followers couldn’t wait to respond after she posted the video.
-Within 10 hours, the clip had already amassed an impressive 67,500 likes and nearly 400 comments from her avid supporters.
+Laura's followers couldn't wait to respond after she posted the video.
+Within 10 hours, the clip had already amassed an impressive 67,500 likes and nearly 400 comments from her avid supporters."Outstanding look," one follower wrote.

 "Cute and sexy," a fan insisted.